swaldman/untemplate-doc/README.md

 ```scala
 (sourceMarkdown : String)[immutable.Map[String,String]]~()>
 ```
-This header causes the generated untemplate function to require a String input, which the template author can work with in the template as `sourceMarkdown`.
+This header causes the generated untemplate function to require a `String` input, which the template author can work with in the template as `sourceMarkdown`.

 The function will return whatever text it generates, along with an `Option[immutable.Map[String,String]]`.

-By default, the metadata will be `None`, but the template can provide `Some(metadata)` by setting the `var` called `mbMetadata`.
+By default, this returned metadata will be `None`, but the template can provide `Some(metadata)` by overwriting the `var` called `mbMetadata`.

 > :point_right: Ick, a `var`! `mbMetadata` is a strictly local variable, in the single-threaded context of a function
 > call.
 Your function will remain very functional as long as the input type and output metadata types that you specify